 In this episode of the IoT For All Podcast, Interlogica Co-Founder and CEO Alessandro Fossato joins us to talk about the software side of IoT.
-Alessandro shares a little about his experience developing software for IoT, the role of agile software development – and why the agile methodology is so beneficial to IoT development, as well as how companies can decide whether an off-the-shelf or custom software solution is best for their use case.
+Alessandro shares a little about his experience developing software for IoT, the role of agile software development – and why the agile methodology is so beneficial to IoT development, as well as how companies can decide whether an off-the-shelf or custom software solution is best for their Applications.
 To round out the episode, Alessandro speaks to the mountain of data IoT is creating and what’s next for companies looking to extract usable information – as well as how machine learning plays a role there.

 Alessandro Fossato has always been a forerunner in the use of disruptive technologies.
 In 1995 he founded Interlogica, a software house specialized in engineering cutting-edge digital platforms, which includes numerous international groups among its customers.
 In the course of his entrepreneurial experience, in over 20 years of activity, he has set up several companies in Venice, Milan and Dubai, and so transforming Interlogica into an innovative ecosystem operating in multiple B2B sectors, both in Italy and abroad.